Are you looking for new fun jobs that pay well?

 Average Salary: $47,694

-Anything is possible!
-You can have a job that you enjoy, is a low-stress job, and pays you well!
+Anything is possible, and your dream job could be right around the corner on this list.
+You can have a job that you enjoy, a low-stress job, and pays you well!

 However, keep in mind that most of these fun jobs only require a high school diploma while some of these fun careers may require additional training, technical skills, or education, like a bachelor’s degree.